DNA and Nutrigenomics Explained

 Here’s what you get from us

-A DNA test kit will be sent directly to you in the mail by our partner DNAFit so you can do your swab and send it to get analysed.
+A DNA test kit will be sent directly to you in the mail by our DNA partner so you can do your swab and send it to get analysed.

 The team in the lab will then start working on decoding your sample to generate your DNA test results.
-Once your results are available, DNAFit will be in contact and your results will become available in their portal.
+Once your results are available, our partner will be in contact and your results will become available in their portal.

-Within your personal portal, you’ll be able to see your interactive results anytime and be able to download your comprehensive, yet easy-to-understand 20+ page PDF report..
-It will unlock a new world of personalised Nutritgenomic information.
+Within your personal portal, you’ll be able to see your interactive results anytime and be able to view your comprehensive, yet easy-to-understand report/results.
+It will unlock a new world of personalised Nutrigenomic information.

 The next step is to turn your lab data into action.